the-crypt-keeper/tldw/README.md

 - [Credits](#credits)

 ### <a name="what"></a>What?
-- Use the script to transcribe a local file or remote url.
+- Use the script to (download->)transcribe(->summarize) a local file or remote url.
+  * Any youtube video.
+(Playlists you have to use the `Get_Playlist_URLs.py` with `Get_Playlist_URLs.py <Playlist URL>` and it'll create a text file with all the URLs for each video, so you can pass the text file as input and they'll all be downloaded.
+Pull requests are welcome.)
     * Any url youtube-dl supports _should_ work.
   * If you pass an API name (anthropic/cohere/grok/openai/) as a second argument, and add your API key to the config file, you can have your resulting transcriptions summarized as well.
     * Alternatively, you can pass `llama`/`ooba`/`kobold`/`tabby` and have the script perform a request to your local API endpoint for summarization.
 You will need to modify the `llama_api_IP` value in the `config.txt` to reflect the `IP:Port` of your local server.
     * Or pass the `--api_url` argument with the `IP:Port` to avoid making changes to the `config.txt` file.